Learn from an experienced instructor and with peers in scheduled online sessions.

 - Learn to integrate project management-related functions that are related to scope, time, cost, quality, human resource management, communication, risk management and procurement

-- Apply fundamental project management principles, theories, and practices, including the basic concepts described in the most current version of A Guide to the Project Management Body of Knowledge (PMBOK® Guide), published by the Project Management Institute (PMI)®
+- Apply fundamental project management principles, theories, and practices, including the basic concepts developed by the Project Management Institute (PMI)®

 - Use project management tools and techniques that are effective in initiating, planning, executing, monitoring, controlling, and closing a project